element-hq/element-web/docs/config.md

   at that location has a key `m.tile_server` (or the unstable version `org.matrix.msc3488.tile_server`).
 In this case, the configuration found in the well-known location is used instead.
-  Defaults to the tile server provided by matrix.org if missing from both .well-known and this file.
 1. `analyticsOwner`: The entity that analytics data is being sent to.
 Used in copy when explaining to the user where data is being sent.
 If not set, defaults to `brand`.